sbmpost/AutoRaise/README.md

     unzip -d ~ ~/Downloads/AutoRaise-master.zip
     cd ~/AutoRaise-master && make clean && make

+*Note*: The warp feature works accurately with the default OSX task switcher.
+If you prefer an alternative task switcher and are willing to accept that in some cases you may experience an unexpected mouse warp, then replace the above make command with: make clean && make CXXFLAGS=-DALTERNATIVE_TASK_SWITCHER

-This will give you two files:
+After making the project, you will get two files:

     AutoRaise
     AutoRaise.app

 AutoRaise can be used directly from the command line in which case it accepts command line parameters.
-The other binary, AutoRaise.app, can be used without a terminal window and relies on the presence of two configuration files.
-Note also that AutoRaise.app runs on the background and can only be stopped via "Activity Monitor" or the AppleScript provided at the bottom of this README.
+The other binary, AutoRaise.app, can be used without a terminal window and relies on the presence of a configuration file.
+Note also that AutoRaise.app runs on the background and can only be stopped via "Activity Monitor" or the AppleScript provided near the bottom of this README.

 **Command line usage:**